-This privacy notice sets out how Step Up To Serve (coordinating the #iwill campaign) uses and protects any information that you give Step Up To Serve.
-Step Up To Serve is committed to ensuring that your privacy is protected.
-Should we ask you to provide certain information by which you can be identified when using this website or when communicating with us, then be assured it will only be used in accordance with this privacy statement and for business related activity.
+This privacy notice sets out how Volunteering Matters and UK Youth (the partnership coordinating the #iwill movement) uses and protects any information that you give Volunteering Matters and UK Youth.
+Volunteering Matters and UK Youth are committed to ensuring that your privacy is protected.
+Should we ask you to provide certain information by which you can be identified when using this website or when communicating with us, then be assured it will only be used in accordance with this privacy statement and for the delivery of #iwill activity.

-Step Up To Serve may change this policy from time to time by updating this page.
-You should check this page from time to time to ensure that you are happy with any changes.
-We will also aim to notify you if any big changes are made.
+Volunteering Matters and UK Youth may change this policy from time to time by updating this document.
+You should check this document from time to time to ensure that you are happy with any changes.
+We will also aim to notify you if any material changes are made.

 This notice explains how we will use your information, who we might share it with, and what steps we’ll take to make sure it stays private and secure.
 It applies to any of our webpages (on the iwill.org.uk website), and any interactions you might have with us.